 Thin Plastic Packaging

 Hazardous waste items must be thrown out separately and those items include: batteries, broken or old electronics, light bulbs, and paint.
+Please contact campus Facilities Managers to schedule a special pickup for these items.

 Recycling and composting send less waste to the landfill, but overall waste reduction and sustainable sourcing through green purchasing, reuse, and repair, are also key to reaching SMCCCD’s Zero Waste goals.